-As part of the Bank's lending and trade-related activities, the Bank provides guarantees, letters of credit and acceptances, which are commitments to make payments on behalf of customers contingent upon the failure of the customer to satisfy its obligations supported by the commitment.
+As part of the Bank's lending and trade-related activities, the Bank provides guarantees and documentary letters of credit, which are commitments to make payments on behalf of customers contingent upon the failure of the customer to satisfy its obligations supported by the commitment.
+In addition, the Bank makes irrevocable commitments to lend which may not be immediately drawn.
 Although these commitments are contingent and therefore off-balance sheet, they nonetheless subject the Bank to credit risk.
 Credit-related commitments are subject to the same credit approval and compliance procedures as loans and advances, and commitments to extend credit are contingent on customers maintaining specific credit standards.
-As at 31 December 2020, the Bank had RO 497.53 million of contingent liabilities and undrawn commitments outstanding.
+As at 31 December in each of 2021 and 2020, the Bank had RO 475.51 million and RO 497.53 million of guarantees, documentary letters of credit and undrawn commitments outstanding.

-Although the Bank anticipates that only a portion of its other obligations in respect of these commitments will be triggered, it may become obliged to make payments in respect of a greater than anticipated portion of such commitments.
-If this were to happen, then such payments could have a material adverse effect on its business, results of operations, financial condition, liquidity and prospects and thereby affect the Bank's ability to make payments in respect of the Capital Securities.
+Although the Bank anticipates that only a portion of its obligations in respect of these commitments will be triggered, it may become obliged to make payments in respect of a greater than anticipated amount.
+If this were to happen, this could have a material adverse effect on its business, results of operations, financial condition, liquidity and prospects and thereby affect the Bank's ability to make payments in respect of the Capital Securities.